ikhsanalatsary/multer-sharp-s3/README.md

 ***

 ## Why
 Because We need to transform an image using sharp and upload it to AWS S3 using multer middleware at once.
-And build on top with [TypeScript](https://www.typescriptlang.org/) and reactive using [RxJS](https://rxjs-dev.firebaseapp.com/) as helper library in this package.
+Build on top with [TypeScript](https://www.typescriptlang.org/) and reactive using [RxJS](https://rxjs-dev.firebaseapp.com/) as helper library in this package.

 ![Mantra](http://i.imgur.com/AIimQ8C.jpg)